Grand Duchess Alexandra Pavlovna of Russia: Marriage

 In 1799, three years after her failed betrothal with the King of Sweden, another marital project originated for Alexandra.
-Previously in 1798, Dukes Ferdinand Augustus and Alexander Frederick of Württemberg who were the brothers of the Empress Maria Feodorovna, arrived in St. Petersburg to serve in the Russian army.
-They expressed the interest of Austria to join with Russia in a coalition against the rising power of the French Republic and Napoleon, and to cement this alliance, it was decided to arrange a marriage between Alexandra and Archduke Joseph of Austria, Palatine (Governor) of Hungary and a younger brother of Francis II, Holy Roman Emperor.
+Previously in 1798, Dukes Ferdinand Augustus and Alexander Frederick of Württemberg who were the brothers of the Empress Maria Feodorovna, arrived in St. Petersburg to serve in the Imperial Russian Army.
+They expressed the interest of Austria to join with Russia in a coalition against the rising power of the French Republic and Napoleon, and to cement this alliance, it was decided to arrange a marriage between Alexandra and Archduke Joseph of Austria, Palatine (Governor) of Hungary and younger brother of Francis II, Holy Roman Emperor.

 Archduke Joseph personally came to Russia to see his bride.
 The meeting between them was successful.
-In mid-February 1799 the betrothal ball was held.
+In mid-February, the betrothal ball was held.
 Later, a marriage contract was signed in which Alexandra would be allowed to kept her Russian Orthodox faith.
 In October, Count Fyodor Rostopchin wrote:

-On 25 September 1799, a decree was published about the royal title of Alexandra.
+On 25 September, a decree was published about the royal title of Alexandra.
 In Russia, she was referred to as "Her Imperial Highness Grand Duchess the Archduchess of Austria" with the French prefix of "Palatine d'Hongrie".
-The wedding took place on 30 October 1799 at Gatchina Palace, one week after the wedding of her sister Elena.
+The wedding took place on 30 October at Gatchina Palace, one week after the wedding of her sister Elena.
 To celebrate both events, poet Gavrila Derzhavin wrote the ode "the wedding celebrations of 1799".

-On 21 November the couple went to Austria.
+On 21 November, the couple went to Austria.
 Countess Varvara Golovina remembered that Alexandra was sad to leave Russia, and her father Emperor Paul I "constantly repeated, would not see her since her sacrifice."